kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 For example, writing a small amount of KCL code to modify resource labels/annotations, injecting sidecar container configuration, and using KCL schema to verify resources.

 Below is a detailed explanation of the integration of KCL using the Kustomize tool.
-There is no need to install any KCL related binaries to use the Kustomize KCL plugin, just install the Kustomize tool locally.
+There is no need to install any KCL-related binaries to use the Kustomize KCL plugin, just install the Kustomize tool locally.

 Firstly, execute the following command to obtain a Kustomize YAML configuration example: